-The BC Ferry to Prince Rupert often stops at Bella Bella or Klemtu on the way, both are vibrant First Nations’ communities so you could get off and then continue your journey later.
+The BC Ferry to Prince Rupert often stops at Bella Bella or Klemtu on the way, both are First Nations’ communities so you could get off, do some bear watching, and then continue your journey later.
 BC Ferries also offer services to the remote islands of Haida Gwaii (on my list!) or to Bella Coola, but either way you’ll be leaving the Inside Passage.
 The scenery towards Bella Coola is stunning though.

 In southeast Alaska, you’ve got even more options: from Ketchikan, Petersburg, Wrangell, Sitka, Juneau or Skagway, you’ve got decisions to make.
 We would definitely do some hopping around next time and visit coastal towns like Sitka or Juneau for a few days.